christinebeaubrun/coding-challenge/README.md

 Your job is to implement all of the new behavior above.
 You'll also want to ensure that each method (new and existing) is **still 100% unit tested**

-When you're done, make a commit and zip/tar up your repository.
+When you're done, make a *local* commit and zip/tar up your repository.
 Then send us an email at jobs@josephine.com.
 We're looking forward to hearing from you!

 ## Appendix – Reading List